redhat-workshops/eap-migration/README.md

 ## Steps to deploy EAP app to OpenShift

-If project eap-webinar-<userX> is already created, run the below command to switch to
+If project 'eap-webinar-userX' is already created, run the below command to switch to

 `oc project eap-webinar-<userX>`

-If project 'eap-webinar-<userX>' is NOT yet created, Create the OpenShift project
+If project 'eap-webinar-userX' is NOT yet created, Create the OpenShift project

 `oc new-project eap-webinar-<userX>`